dvaraka/the-merchant/ramblings/quotes.md

 334. "I know he's a dictator but you shouldn't vandalise his face" - Mr Paranchody
 335. "Anything round and from Italy is a pizza" - Kiefer Y
 336. "Lets add some hashtags" - Antonina L, referring to sharps
+337. "And if thee shall tear our holy boundings asunder, than was hast mine thus bringing not of rain, but of silt and ire"